Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Systematic errors on capture rates from phase-space modeling of DM in the Galaxy

+In this section, we have therefore quantified the robustness of NS constraints with respect to phase-space-related uncertainties.
+In particular, we have discussed the quantitative differences between results obtained with MB models and full phase-space models from first principles.

 Finally, it should be noted that the results shown in Fig.~\ref{fig:ns_lim} were obtained assuming an equilibrium phase-space model for the DM in the Galaxy---as done systematically in the literature---which is not strictly valid when considering integrated DM capture over long time scales like the age of a NS, which we take here to be 10~Gyr.
 However, numerical simulations of MW-like systems seem to indicate that about 40\% of the current mass of the DM halo was already present 10~Gyr ago, and about 60\% 8~Gyr ago \cite{Santistevan2020}.
 Moreover, the recent past of the MW is likely to have been quiet, with evidence for the last major merger about 12~Gyr ago \cite{Wyse2001,Forero-Romero2011}.
-As a result, over the history of a NS we do not expect a dramatic deviation between the capture rate estimated with a `static' MW model and the true result accounting for the full formation history of the Galaxy---but this would still warrant a dedicated study.
-Furthermore, due to the mild dependence of the capture rate in NS on the underlying speed DF which we have quantified here, we can reasonably conclude that the limits on DM-neutron scattering cross sections obtained with equilibrium phase-space models provide a good estimate of the actual limits one would obtain by accounting for the whole history of the Galaxy.
+As a result, over the history of a NS we do not expect a dramatic deviation between the capture rate estimated with a `static' MW model and the true result accounting for the full formation history of the Galaxy---but this would still warrant a dedicated study.\footnote{The \textit{Gaia} results are actually opening a new avenue to investigate Galactic archaeology, as discussed for instance in ref.~\cite{Necib2020}.} Furthermore, due to the mild dependence of the capture rate in NS on the underlying speed DF which we have quantified here, we can reasonably conclude that the limits on DM-neutron scattering cross sections obtained with equilibrium phase-space models provide a good estimate of the actual limits one would obtain by accounting for the whole history of the Galaxy.
 This reinforces NSs as very good targets for capture-related DM searches as far as uncertainties from DM phase-space modeling are concerned.